DomoApps/starter-kit/README.md

 ## Prerequisites for publishing
 - A thumbnail must be present in the domo folder under the name "thumbnail.png"
-- A valid json file named "manifest.json" must be present in the domo folder with the necessary meta data required by the domo cli [manifest.json documentation](https://developer.domo.com/docs/dev-studio/dev-studio-manifest-json-reference)
+- A valid json file named "manifest.json" must be present in the domo folder with the necessary meta data required by the domo cli.
+For more information on the manifest.json, please see [Domo's manifest.json documentation](https://developer.domo.com/docs/dev-studio/dev-studio-manifest-json-reference)

 ```text
 ├── domo